You are here: Start » User Interface » Creating Deep Learning Model

 1. Defining feature classes (Marking class)

 First, the user has to define classes of defects.
-Generally, they should be features which user would like to detect on images.
-Multiple different classes can be defined but it is not recommended to use more than a few.
+Generally, they should be features that the user would like to detect on images.
+Multiple different classes can be defined, but it is not recommended to use more than a few.

-Class editor is available under sprocket wheel icon in the top bar.
+The Class editor is available under the sprocket wheel icon in the top bar.

-To manage classes, Add, Remove or Rename buttons can be used.
-To customize appearance, color of each class can be changed using Change Color button.
+To manage classes, the Add, Remove or Rename buttons can be used.
+To customize appearance, the color of each class can be changed using the Change Color button.

-The current class for editing is displayed on the left, the user can select different class after click.
+The current class for editing is displayed on the left, the user can select a different class by clicking.

 The image mask should have the same size as the selected image in the input set.
 When importing an image mask, all non-black pixels will be included in the current mask.